Achievable logoAchievable logo

 (spoiler)

-The domain is where the log argument (x2−x+1)>0.
-Checking the discriminant, x2−x+1 has no roots and is always above the x-axis, so the domain of f(x) is all real numbers.
+The domain is where the log argument satisfies (x2−x+1)>0.
+Since x2−x+1 has no real roots (its discriminant is negative), it stays above the x-axis for all x.
+So the domain of f(x) is all real numbers.

 The 1st derivative is